The quantum Gaussian process state: A kernel-inspired state with quantum support data: Introduction

 This family of systematically improvable quantum states was recently enlarged with an alternate paradigm of ML-inspired model construction. `Kernel methods' encompass Gaussian process regression, kernel ridge regression and support vector machines, and are characterized by linear models after projection into a high-dimensional non-linear feature space \cite{Rasmussen_book}.
 In these approaches, data points explicitly support the model definition, along with a kernel function, which represents the covariance between different configurations in the prior distribution, and defines an inner product between configurations in this high-dimensional space of features.
 By writing a quantum state as a probablistic Gaussian process and defining an appropriate kernel function between many-body configurations, the `Gaussian process state' (GPS) was introduced in Ref.~\onlinecite{PhysRevX.10.041026} as a systematically improvable quantum state.
 This has a simple functional form, which benefited from an underlying Bayesian interpretation for a sparse learning of the state, as well as a rigorous mathematical underpinning of regularization and generalization characteristics \cite{doi:10.1063/5.0024570}.

 In this work, we show how the data which defines this model can be provided as unentangled product states rather than classical configurations, which results in a sharp increase in the flexibility and rate of convergence of the model.
-This provides a systematically improvable state with a simple, and now fully continuous functional form.
-This also allows desirable characteristics to be inherited from its root as a kernel method, including a Bayesian interpretation, well defined procedures for regularization, and rigorous mathematical underpinning of generalization properties and optimization strategies.
+This provides a systematically improvable state with a simple functional form, \vtwo{which is fully defined by data on a continuously varying manifold, rather than requiring a set of discretely varying classical data configurations.
+Furthermore,} desirable characteristics are inherited from its root as a kernel method, including a Bayesian interpretation, well defined procedures for regularization, and rigorous mathematical underpinning of generalization properties and optimization strategies.
 We will also show how this state can also be viewed from a tensor network or neural network perspective.
 The confluence of these multiple perspectives on this state -- as a matrix product state, neural quantum state and a Bayesian probablistic model -- enable a number of opportunities for this unique parameterization, which we will demonstrate for a series frustrated and unfrustrated magnetic lattice models.